 All in, says Richard Hill, who leads U.S. REIT Equity and Commercial Real Estate Debt Research, “we are worried that the unique state of the housing market—specifically with respect to rental occupancy rates near all-time highs and residential supply at all-time lows—has us poised to enter a vicious cycle.”

+This article initially ran on April 18, 2022 and has been updated.
 For more Morgan Stanley Research on the housing and rental markets, ask your Morgan Stanley representative or Financial Advisor for the full report, “Hiking into a Hot Housing Market” (April 1, 2022) and “Rent Rise Relatively Reasonable” (April 5, 2022).
 Plus, more Ideas from Morgan Stanley's thought leaders.